abilandz/NAT3054/Lecture_3/make.md

   file(DOWNLOAD someUrl localPath)
   ```

-  TBI 20251208 check still Appendix A for further details

 * **execute_process()** &mdash; By using this command, one can in **cmake** scripts or configuration files execute external commands available on the underlying system.
-Since not all commands are available on all systems, and even if they are, their implementation details can differ, the **cmake**'s ' command **execute_process()** has to be used with care, as it typically leads to the loss of portability.
+Since not all commands are available on all systems, and even if they are, their implementation details can differ, the **cmake**'s command **execute_process()** has to be used with care, as it typically leads to the loss of portability.
 Its general syntax is:

   ```cmake
   execute_process(COMMAND someExternalCommand arg1 ... argN option1 ... optionN)
   ```

   Arguments "arg1", ..., "argN " are optional, and they are passed to an external command "someExternalCommand".
-On the other hand, options "option1", ..., "optionN" are interpreted directly by **cmake**'s command **execute_process()**.
+On the other hand, options "option1", ..., "optionN" are interpreted directly by the **cmake**'s command **execute_process()**.

   For instance, to obtain a timestamp in seconds since Unix epoch (1970-01-01 00:00 UTC), the following command and options can be executed on Linux: